perforce/helix-authentication-service/docs/Swarm.md

 for the authentication service (Service Provider) must match the leading part of the `SVC_BASE_URI` setting.

+### Addresses

+In the examples below, the `192.168.1.106` address is the Swarm installation, while `192.168.1.66` is that of the authentication service.

 ### Swarm

 Swarm is configured to use SAML authentication by configuring several settings